 For example, halo, pavé and side stone engagement rings all feature small diamonds set near or beside the center stone.
 To avoid the center stone looking overly dark or yellow, these small diamonds need to be close in color to the diamond you choose for the center stone.

-For example, this trellis halo diamond engagement ring has small diamonds surrounding the center stone, as well as pavé diamonds.
+For example, this trellis halo diamond engagement ring from James Allen has small diamonds surrounding the center stone, as well as pavé diamonds.
 Because of the halo, it’s better to have an H or higher color center diamond to avoid any possible yellowness.

 This is only an issue with halo settings.
 Side stone and pavé styles look amazing with an I color center.
 If you’re buying a solitaire setting, the center stone will be the only diamond in the ring, meaning there’s no need for you to worry about matching the color of the center diamond.